Your own past

 actually works.

 proof. is built on the mechanisms that actually change eating disorder behaviors — not affirmations, not rules, not numbers.
-Food content tracking is off by default — because that kind of logging can reinforce the exact patterns recovery works to undo.

 Exposure & Response Prevention